akshatpandey007/Just-Friends/README.md

   ```

   Below are the results of loadtest Npm module:
-   1000 requests were made with maximum of 100 at a time and 1 result is with using and following result came
+   1000 requests were made with maximum of 100 at a time and first result is with clustering and another without using clusters and following result came

    i) Using Clustering